Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 Production-Grade Python Implementation

 The following FastAPI-based handler demonstrates threshold evaluation, idempotency enforcement, Slack payload validation, and compliance audit hooks.
-It is optimized for high-throughput reconciliation environments and includes explicit hooks for compliance data lakes.
+It reads the raw request body for HMAC verification — a requirement of Slack’s signing protocol — before JSON parsing.

 import hashlib